 The costs are shared between the Commission and the beneficiary.
 This means that a grant awarded for an action cannot fund the entire cost of the action and that an operating grant cannot fund all the operating costs incurred by the beneficiary body.
-For more details on the exceptions of co-financing principle see Section 6.3.9.
+For more details on the exceptions to the cofinancing principle see Section 6.3.9.